 And this calcium will also be used to help your cells maintain their charge.

-Therefore, knowledge of the sodium-potassium pumps is crucial for your understanding of energy balance and the disease mechanisms that will come into play when these pumps are not functioning properly.
+Knowledge of the sodium-potassium pumps is crucial for your understanding of energy balance and the disease mechanisms that will come into play when these pumps are not functioning properly.

 Dysfunctional pumps will lead to a lot of "metabolic" problems!